- As low as $1,182/Night

 - Private vacation home

-This Daniel Island home features every luxury a visiting family could ever need.
+This Daniel Island home features every amenities a visiting family could ever need.
 20 mins. from the beach, and 25 mins. from the city; this home is the ideal place for your next family trip!

 Space